hermonochy/The-Solar-Trapper/Readme.md

 - A temperature sensor
 - A UV detector
 - A Photoresistor (A light sensor)
-- A Photo Diode (A faster light sensor)
+- A Photo Diode (A faster-responding light sensor)

 We eventually decided upon a Temperature and Light Sensor.
 The exact types were the [DS18B20](#temp-sensor) and [LDR Photo Resistor](#light-sensor) respectively.
 We bought 2 temperature sensors to place one directly next to the window and one in the middle of the room, to determine if the sun is still effectivly heating.